vseryakov/backendjs/README.md

 To support more than one master Redis server in the client add additional servers in the servers parameter, `ipc-cache-options-servers=10.1.1.1,10.2.2.1:5000`, the client will reconnect automatically on every disconnect.
 To support quick failover it needs a parameter for the `node-redis` module (which is used by the driver) `max_attempts` to be a number how many attempts to reconnect before switching to another server like `ipc-cache-options-max_attempts=3`.
+If there is only one server then it will keep reconnecting until total reconnect time exceeds the `connect_timeout` ms.
 Any other `node-redis` module parameter can be passed as well.

 Cache configurations also can be passed in the url, the system supports special parameters that start with `bk-`, it will extract them into options automatically.